-Interruptions to business operations have dire consequences in today's global economy.
-While some companies focus on preparing for major outages due to natural disasters, most companies have not yet eliminated the more frequent, small interruptions that are ultimately equally devastating to the company's bottom line.
-After investing heavily on projects that integrate core business systems into large Enterprise Resource Planning (ERP) applications, the new issue is to meet the 'follow the sun' availability challenge.
+Over the last few years, corporations have invested billions of dollars to integrate the automations of core business systems into large Enterprise Resource Planning (ERP) applications.
+Increasing reliance on the availability of ERP environments and the advent of "around the world, around the clock" business transactions via e-commerce exposes organizations to a great risk.
 Losing access to the ERP system or the e-commerce application for an extended period of time may cause the entire business to collapse.
 However, this is only one part of the picture.
 Most people in decision-making positions are totally dependent on the application to achieve their productivity goals.
 This means that periods of poor application response time directly impact the organization's productivity.
-So the actual goals are to reduce the risk of downtime at every level while increasing the day-to-day application response time.
+This paper proposes measures to reduce the risk of downtime while increasing the day-to-day application response time by combining multiple state-of-the-art technologies.